Galler: German surname

-Galler is one of the rarest German surnames, occurring mainly in Germany (90%), the United States (3%), and Switzerland (7%).
+Galler is one of the rarest German surnames, occurring mainly in Germany (90%), the United States Of America (3%), and Switzerland (7%).
 Its origins predate medieval times in Germany.
 The first known mention of this name was in Nürburg (a tribal area), during the Holy Roman Empire.
 It would be classified as a protestant name, although it predates the Protestant Reformation.

 People associated with St. Gallen in Switzerland are also called gallers.

 Anglo-Norman French surname

 Galler is from the Old French "galure" or "galier", a coxcomb or spark, usually given to someone who was happy, good-humored, or of pleasant temperament.
 The Old French is a form of Waller, which derives from the Anglo-Norman French Wallier.
 The name may also derive from the nickname Galliard, meaning bold or joyous.

 Jewish family name

 Galler is a common name of Jewish families who lived in Poland for hundreds of years prior to 1942 and who currently live in Israel and the United States.
 Examples in Poland: Lipa [Lippa] Galler, Benjamin Galler, Abraham Galler, David Galler, and Israel Galler.
 In Israel: Benjamin Galler, Gadi Galler, Dan Galler, Tzvi Galler, and Offer Galler.
 Some of the Gallers in Israel have changed their name to Galor, Gal-or and Gal, like Amir Gal-Or, Benjamin Gal-Or, Gillad Galor, Talia Gal-Or, Raz Gal-Or, Amit Gal-Or, Gonen Galor, Ariel Galor, Esther Gal-Or, and Naomi Gal-Or.

 German archives estimates that only about 3,800+ people bear the surname Galler worldwide.